KcTec90/tiny11builder/README.md

 # tiny11builder, PowerShell edition

 This repository contains a PowerShell rewrite of the original, batch written, ntdevlabs/tiny11builder repository.
+This also contains a fix for using your own iso!

 This script will:
 * download the latest Windows 11 iso from Microsoft.